ninenines/cowboy/guide/introduction.md

 ```

 The `Req` variable above is the Req object, which allows the developer
-to obtain informations about the request and to perform a reply.
+to obtain information about the request and to perform a reply.
 Its usage
 is explained in its respective section of the guide.